 10. Keep Tidy Habits: Finally, do not forget to clean the kitchen as you work.
 Once you are through with a pan, have it cleaned and stored away.
 This is the most productive habit to maintain.
 Cleaning as you work ensures that clutter does not pile up to unmanageable sizes in the kitchen.

-For more inspiration, browse Dunelm Mill's kitchen storage department for a variety of other organizing options including bread bins, canisters, jars, and containers.
+For more inspiration, browse our Kitchen Organizing gallery on Pinterest for a variety of other organizing ideas including specialized drawer storage, bread bins, canisters, spice rack pull-outs, jars, and containers.
+Have any ideas you'd like to share?
+Leave a comment for us below.